julianhumecki/Facebook-Hackathon-WitAIProject/README.md

 <b><h2>Utterances</h2></b>

-Each utterance is related to an <i>entity</i> that consists of a <i>role</i>.
+Each utterance is related to an <i>intent</i>.
+An intent is realated to an <i>entity</i> that consists of a <i>role</i>.
+There are currently two intents; 'feeling' and 'show_schedule'.

+show_shcedule has the 'day' intent

-There is currently only one entity which is 'show_schedule' and it has only one role associated with it; 'day'.
-The 'day' role consists of the following values: Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday, today, tomorrow, and tonight
+'day' has only one role associated with it; 'day'.
+The 'day' role consists of the following values: Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday, today, tomorrow, and tonight.

+feeling has the 'state' intent

+'state' consists of multiple roles including 'negative', 'very_negative', 'positive', 'very_positive' and 'neutral'.
+Additionally, each of these roles can have a value assocaited to it; for ex stressed_out, happy, excited, anxious, etc.

 The wit client's message() function returns a JSON object as follows.